A Guide to Freehold, Leasehold, and Mixed Tenure

 • No Lease Expiry: Freehold ownership doesn’t expire, so you don’t need to worry about renewing a lease.

-• Lower Ongoing Costs: Freeholders generally don’t pay annual ground rents or service charges, though they are responsible for all property maintenance and any shared spaces or facilities.
+• Lower Ongoing Costs: Freeholders generally don’t pay annual ground rents or service charges, though they are responsible for all property maintenance and may be required by the deeds to contribute a specific share of the costs of maintaining and insuring a range of internal and external facilities.

 Example: If you purchase a standalone house as a freehold property, you own the home and the land indefinitely, and you are solely responsible for its upkeep, renovations, and any improvements.